The American Museum of Natural History in New York is one of the world’s top scientific and cultural institutions.

 After you book your tickets, you will get a link in your email to reserve your time slot.

-Visitors can choose any time between 10 am and 4 pm for their visit.
+Visitors can choose any time between 10 am and 4 pm.

 You must reach the museum within 30 minutes of your reservation time.

-Kids three to 12 years get a $10 discount on their American Museum of Natural History tickets and pay only $13 for entry.
+Kids three to 12 years get a $12 discount on American Museum of Natural History tickets and pay only $16 for entry.

 General Admission ticket